The Wells County Public Library has the following available for in-house public use.

 However, the library cannot guarantee immediate compatibility with all functionality on every website.
 The library cannot be responsible for other website failures, and not everything posted on the web can be copied and printed.

-Misuse of the library computer or Internet access will be determined by the library staff and will result in loss of Internet privileges.
+Misuse of the library computer or Internet access will be determined by the library staff and will result in loss of Internet privileges and possible disciplinary action.

 Patrons’ use of the public Internet stations should not be considered private.